mitranim/sublime-gox/readme.md

 To make full use of this feature, extend your color scheme, adding support for these scopes.
 Alternatively, check out my custom color schemes.
 Feel free to use them as-is, or as reference for implementing your own: https://github.com/mitranim/sublime-themes.

+This syntax also distinguishes type-related _keywords_, such as `type` or `interface{}`, from _type names_.
+Type keywords receive `storage.type.keyword.X.go`, while type names receive `storage.type.go`.
+This potentially allows a color scheme to highlight keywords as keywords.

 ## TODO